Change a young person's future... and your own !

 3. Mentor training

-No coaching experience is required!
-Every mentor attends a collective training.
-During the workshops we cover various topics, the basic principles and interpersonal skills of mentoring.
+Coaching experience is not necessary!
+Each mentor follows an initial training.
+During the workshops with various topics, the basic principles and interpersonal skills of a mentor are discussed.

 A young black woman in a blue and black dress is sitting next to her future mentor on black chairs in a patio surrounded by plants.
 They talk to each other.